Telefónica’s Stakeholder Engagement strategy is based on increasing transparency and effective dialogue in order to build relationships of trust.

 As part of our digital transformation, we are increasingly using social media and we try to make the most of its advantages: the conversation can be immediate, continuous, without limits; the audience can be very large; and the possibilities to listen, learn and share, infinite.

-At Telefónica, we have over online channels with the Telefónica, Movistar, O2 and Vivo brands to communicate with our different audiences.
+At Telefónica, we have over online channels with the Telefónica, Movistar, O2 and Vivo brands (blog, Twitter, Youtube, LinkedIn, Instagram and Facebook, among others) to communicate with our different audiences.

 When it comes to stakeholder engagement, employees play a crucial role in customer loyalty building, as levers of the cultural change and company ambassadors.
 So, we promote among them responsible use of social media channels, through recommendations, an online course and Telefónica’s Social Networks Policy.